box/box-python-sdk/docs/usage/authentication.md

 ### Client Credentials Grant

-Allows you to obtain an access token by having client credentials and secret with enterprise or user ID, which allows you to work using service or user account.
+Allows you to obtain an access token by having client credentials and secret with enterprise or user ID, which allows you to work using a service or user account.

 You can use `CCGAuth` to initialize a client object the same way as for other authentication types: